surendranath-wissen/tempdata/ai docs/1_rules_engine_lib.md

-I'll analyze the Rules Engine library in detail to explain its architecture, patterns, and how it provides business rule management across the entire application.

-[4 tools called]

-Now let me examine the core rule components and patterns:

-[5 tools called]

-Now let me examine some specific rule implementations:

-[2 tools called]

-Now let me examine the validation context and service components:

-[2 tools called]

-Now let me examine how the rules engine is used in the application:

-[1 tool called]

-Now let me examine the enums and constants:

-[3 tools called]

-Now let me examine how the rules engine integrates with the foundation library:

-[1 tool called]

 # 🔍 **Detailed Analysis: Rules Engine Library Architecture**

 Based on my comprehensive analysis, here's a detailed explanation of the Rules Engine library, its patterns, and how it provides sophisticated business rule validation across the entire application.